Neptune: Advanced ML Operator Fusion for Locality and Parallelism on GPUs: Template-Guided Optimizer

-Theorems \ref{thm:h-tag-update} -- \ref{thm:recur-correct} together form the basis of rolling update correctness.
-The proofs of these theorems use the associative property of the reducer $f$, which is true for real ($\RR$) inputs.
+We prove Lemma \ref{lemma:h-tag-update} and Theorem \ref{thm:rollup-correct} in Appendix~\appref{sec:app:proofs}.
+Their proofs use the associative property of the reducer $f$, which is true for real ($\RR$) inputs.
 In practice, rolling update applies to programs over floating-point inputs, for which $f$ is not strictly associative.
-We empirically check the numerical accuracy of the transformed program and find it to be acceptable.
+We empirically check the numerical accuracy of the transformed program (evaluation in Appendix \appref{sec:app:num-stab}) and find it to be highly accurate.

-\textbf{Tradeoffs of Rolling Update.} Rolling update implements reduction fusion.
-It extends loop fusion to a mix of elementwise and reduction operations, bringing the benefits of loop fusion: reducing memory pressure and peak memory usage.
+\textbf{Tradeoffs and Scope of Rolling Update.} Rolling update implements reduction fusion.
+It extends operator fusion to a mix of elementwise and reduction operations, bringing the benefits of operator fusion: improving data reuse, reducing global memory transfers, and reducing peak memory usage.
 On the other hand, rolling update adds extra computation to the target loop nest $L_t$ due to the repair term $h$.
 Moreover, since the new program maintains the result of last and current iterations, the rolling loop $l$ becomes harder to parallelize due to more complex data flow.
-We describe a another fusion approach in Section~\ref{sec:split-k-update} that alleviates the second issue.
+We describe another fusion approach in Section~\ref{sec:split-k} that alleviates the second issue.